Sack of Sarajevo: Arriving in Sarajevo

 1697: "We have completely burned down the city and all outskirts.
 Our troops, which have chased the enemy, have fetched spoils, women and children too.
 Many Christians are coming to us and begging for protection.
 They are coming with all their belongings in our camp because they want to leave the land and join us.
 I hope that I will be able to take all of them over the Sava river."By the 25th Prince Eugene and his forces had decided to retreat and return to the lands of the Habsburg Monarchy.
 The Austrians plundered even more on their way back home, near Maglaj, a detachment of the army deviated from the main route and separated in the direction of Tešanj, bombarding the town there and then rejoining the army near Doboj.
 Prince Eugene's diary ends with a description of the return of the units via Osijek, through forests and swampy areas to the winter camps in Slavonia, where the bulk Prince Eugene's army was already stationed.
 Upon arrival home they were awaited as heroes because of their victory at the Battle of Zenta.

 Aftermath

+During the sack of the city and the subsequent retreat, the Holy League army left a trail of destruction massacring and enslaving the Turkish settlers of the area.